lawrennd/qig-code/README.md

 ### 3. Emergence of Space, Time, and Physical Laws

-The framework shows how fundamental physics emerges from information optimization:
+The framework explores how physics might emerge from information optimization:

-- *Space and time* emerge from distinguishability requirements and Fisher information geometry
+- *Space and time* from distinguishability requirements and Fisher information geometry
-- *Energy conservation* emerges from information conservation through geometric time coordinate transforms
+- *Energy conservation* from information conservation through geometric time coordinate transforms
-- *Gauge symmetries* arise naturally from the discrete-continuous interface
+- *Gauge symmetries* from the discrete-continuous interface
-- *Classical independence* emerges from quantum entanglement via de Finetti's theorem
+- *Classical independence* from quantum entanglement via de Finetti's theorem

 ## Framework Structure